- Go Green Program

 Install creek signs throughout the city in the 7 major creeks: Porter, Wilhelmy, Schwartz, Cahoon, Wischmeyer, Wolf, and Sperry.
 The group would also like to have educational signs at the watershed locations: Porter, Schwartz, Cahoon, Wischmeyer, Wolf and Sperry.
 Download Westlake Watesheds Map (PDF)

 - Conduct multiple stream cleanups throughout the year.
-The first cleanup will be on Saturday, May 5.
+The first cleanup was held on Saturday, May 5.
 Watch this page for the next cleanup announcement, this is great community service hours.